RuikunZhou/Safe-ROA-dt-system/README.md

 ```
 It shows that the 8 examples (sub-regions for verification) are all verified
 and no example is falsified or timeout.
 Therefore, the verification fully succeeded.

-Our verification configurations have been tested on a GPU with 48GB memory.
-If you are using a GPU with less memory, you may decrease the batch size
-of verification by modifying the `batch_size` item in the configuration files
-or passing an argument `--batch_size BATCH_SIZE`,
-until it fits into the GPU memory.